 Assurity Sustainability Task Force members Lisa Hoffman, left, and Breana Rima

-Assurity employees achieved a SILVER designation through the City of Lincoln’s Waste Reduction and Recycling Assistance Program (WRRAP) and the Recycle Lincoln Leadership Recognition Program in 2019 by diverting 53% of their waste from landfills.
+Assurity employees achieved a GOLD designation through the City of Lincoln’s Waste Reduction and Recycling Assistance Program (WRRAP) and the Recycle Lincoln Leadership Recognition Program in 2022 by diverting 66% of their waste from landfills.

 “It all started in 1975 with one employee taking the initiative to start aluminum can recycling and then paper,” said Lisa Hoffman, an Assurity Sustainability Task Force member.